The Slaughter of St Teresa's Day: Background

 It won a National Playwrights Competition in 1958 and was produced in Sydney the following year by the Australian Elizabethan Theatre Trust.
-The judges of the competition ere Hugh Hunt and Kylie Tennant.
+The judges of the competition were Hugh Hunt and Kylie Tennant.

 Judge Kylie Tennant called it "a witty commentary on human behaviour, passion, pride and vanity and the curious innocence which keeps people lovable for all their cunning and downright wickedness.
 It has humour, tolerance and the ability to bring people on the stage alive."

 Kenna wrote the play while rehearsing in The Bells Are Ringing at the Princess Theatre in Melbourne.
 "Sometimes its easier to write when you have to squeeze time in for writing", he said.

 Kenna said the play was "about outlaws.
 Not outlaws in the sense that they are rejected by society, but outlaws in the sense that they break some of the rules."

 Kenna revised the play for publication by Currency Press in 1972.
 According to one account "Some scenes have been re-written so that what was formerly spelt out in dialogue is now left to visual symbolism and the audience's imagination; an entire scene in which the statue of St Teresa was smashed has been removed.
 Not only did this parallel too closely the smashing of the dolls in 'The Summer of the Seventeenth Doll' but its purpose was only to underline a point already well established."